 - 1. Graduate students are responsible for compliance with all general financial obligations as set forth in the General Financial Policy section of this Bulletin. - 2.
-Payment for tuition, fees, and required forms (i.e., company reimbursement form, enrollment agreement, etc.) are due ten days prior to the first day of class or as required by the mail-in registration procedures.
-If tuition, fees, and the required forms are not received by the Student Financial Services Office on or before registration day, a student's preregistration may be cancelled.
+Payment for tuition, fees, and required forms (i.e., company reimbursement form, enrollment agreement, etc.) are due by the date set forth in the student billing timeline.
+If tuition, fees, and the required forms are not received by the Student Financial Services Office on or before the due date, a student's pre-registration may be cancelled, a financial hold will be placed and a \$100.00 late fee will be added to the student account.
 Balances due may be paid by cash, check, MasterCard, Visa, American Express, or Discover. - 3.
-Graduate students desiring to pay education expenses in monthly installments should contact the Student Financial Services Office of the College or the following company:
+Graduate students desiring to pay education expenses in monthly installments should contact the following company: